 Just as with sutures, staples can cause scarring.
 Because staples do not allow for precise wound alignment, healthcare professionals should not use staples on the face or neck (and discomfort makes them a poor choice for usage in the hands or feet).
 In patients who easily scar, staples could make their scar more pronounced, especially if the staples are left in for any stretch of time (>5 to 15 days, depending upon the location).
 Between 2013 and 2016, 163 women were analyzed, including 84 who received staples and 79 receiving sutures.
 There was some variance in weight and aging, but women with staples reported worse median cosmetic scores, darker scar color, and more skin marks compared to women with suture closure.
 Surprisingly, there was no group difference regarding satisfaction with their scar.

 Today, new technologies have eliminated the this-or-that nature of wound closure methods.
 Introducing BandGrip, an alternative to staples and stitches that’s designed for speed and ease of use.
 BandGrip is a 3.5”x1.5” bandage offering a non-invasive method of wound closure (it can also be tiled for large incisions).
 It uses non-invasive micro-anchors that grip the skin gently and securely to pull wound edges together, and reduce wound closure time by more than 30%.
-In addition, scarring is less pronounced, leaving patients more satisfied with the results of their procedure.
-It’s also a time-saver; the bandage can be applied by a wide range of healthcare professionals without the involvement of the orthopedic surgeon or a return visit.
+In addition, scarring is less pronounced, leaving patients more satisfied with the results of their procedure (and their surgeon).
+The photos below highlight the scar-reduction abilities of BandGrip.